jihwanoh123/study_hpc_in_python/Quant/README.md

 # Basic quantitative trading strategies
-- Reproduce some strategies in Algorithmic Trading by Ernest Chan, and Quantopian lectures.
+- Reproduce some strategies in Algorithmic Trading by Ernest Chan, Python for Finance by Yves Hilpisch, and Quantopian lectures.